anderson-sfoliveira/teste-dotenv/README.md

 ## Development server

-Run `npm start` for a dev server.
+Create file .env ([example](https://github.com/anderson-sfoliveira/teste-dotenv/blob/main/.env-example)) and run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## How add [dotenv](https://www.npmjs.com/package/dotenv)